-One of the most basic and essential things that you should do is to keep a running balance of what you currently have in your checking account.
-This step is essential since it keeps you from overdrawing your account.
-You simply can not rely on the current available balance that the ATM machine gives you.
-Just because your debit card transaction is approved, it does not mean that you have enough money to cover it.
+One of the most basic and essential financial skills you should master is how to keep a running balance of your checking account.
+This is an essential financial skill since it keeps you from overdrawing your account.

 User Your Account Ledger to Track Expenses

 First, you need an account ledger from the bank.
 An account ledger is a little booklet that comes with each box of checks.

 On the left-hand side of the ledger, you will see a place to record the date and transaction name.
 If you are writing a check you should record the check number and the check recipient.